 Finding Default Credentials of a Web Server

-The admins or security personnel use administrative interfaces to securely configure, manage, and monitor web application servers.
+Ways To Learn Finding Default Content Of Web Server Effectively is the admins or security personnel use administrative interfaces to securely configure, manage, and monitor web application servers.
 Many web server administrative interfaces are publically accessible and are located within the web root directory.
 Often these administrative interface credentials aren’t properly configured and remain set to default.
 Attackers attempt to identify the running application interface of the target web server by performing port scanning.
 Once the running administrative interface is identified.

 The attacker performs following techniques to identify the default login credentials:

 1. Consult the administrative interface documentation and identify the default passwords

 2. Use Metasploit’s built-in database to scan the server

 3. Use online resources such as Open Sez Me (http://open-sez.me) and cirt.net (https://cirt.net/passwords) to find the default passwords